supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/17-stream-analytics.md

 13. Return to the **dp203-*xxxxxxx*** resource group, and re-open the **process-orders** Stream Analytics job.
 14. At the top of the Stream Analytics job page, use the **&#11036; Stop** button to stop the job, confirming when prompted.

-## Delete Azure resources

-If you've finished exploring Azure Stream Analytics, you should delete the resources you've created to avoid unnecessary Azure costs.

-1. In the Azure portal, on the **Home** page, select **Resource groups**.
-2. Select the **dp203-*xxxxxxx*** resource group containing your Azure Storage, Event Hubs, and Stream Analytics resources.
-3. At the top of the **Overview** page for your resource group, select **Delete resource group**.
-4. Enter the **dp203-*xxxxxxx*** resource group name to confirm you want to delete it, and select **Delete**.

-    After a few minutes, the resources created in this exercise will be deleted.